-To find out which URLs the user is viewing in a particular library category, choose the category from the list and then click URL Details to open the View Details pop-up window again that shows you a list of URLs you can view.
+- 3. Click Threat View to display the Threat View User panel (see Step A2). - 4.
+To find out which URLs the user is viewing in a particular library category, choose the category from the list, and then click the URL in the URLs list (see Step B1).

-How to: view end user gauge activity
+In the Threat Analysis Reporter User Guide index, see: • How to: view end user gauge activity

 You have just learned how to drill down into a gauge to conduct an investigation on identifying the source of unusually high Internet activity.
-The steps in this exercise demonstrated how to view parent and child gauges in order to find out which end users are driving the score in one or more gauges, and how to view URLs visited by the user.
+The steps in this exercise demonstrated how to investigate gauge scores in order to find out which end users are driving the score in one or more gauges, and how to view URLs visited by the user.